rfletcher/tagbox/README.rst

   A function which validates new input before adding it as a tag.
 It will be passed the String value as the only parameter, and should return a Boolean.

-Building Tag Box from source
+Building Tagbox from source
 ----------------------------

 ``tagbox.js`` is generated from multiple source files in the ``src/`` directory.
-To build Tag Box, you'll need:
+To build Tagbox, you'll need:

-* A copy of the Tag Box source tree
+* A copy of the Tagbox source tree
 * Ruby_ & Rake_
 * The Sprockets_ gem

-From the root Tag Box directory, run:
+From the root Tagbox directory, run:

 * ``rake dist`` to generate ``dist/tagbox.js``
 * ``rake package`` to create a distribution tarball in the ``pkg/`` directory